-As of December 31, 2023, the amount of the Company's reinvestment in Formosa Pharmaceuticals, Inc. was significant and the reinvestment generated goodwill.
+As of December 31, 2024, the amount of the Company's reinvestment was significant and the reinvestment generated goodwill of NTD 60,403 thousand.
 Refer to Notes 4(12) and (16) for details of related accounting policies, and Notes 5(2) and 6(6) for uncertainty of accounting estimates and assumptions in relation to impairment assessment of investments accounted for using equity method.

-The Company measured the recoverable amount of cash generating unit by discounting estimated future cash flows of related research and development projects as basis for impairment assessment.
-As the amount of investments accounted for using equity method was significant and the valuation model used in the impairment assessment involves significant accounting estimates, the recoverable amount was determined based on projected future cash flows, we considered the impairment assessment of investments accounted for using equity method as a key audit matter.
+The Company measures the recoverable amount of cash generating unit by discounting estimated future cash flows of related research and development projects as basis for impairment assessment.
+As the amount of investments accounted for using equity method was significant, the valuation model used in the impairment assessment involves significant accounting estimates, and the recoverable amount was determined based on projected future cash flows, we considered the impairment assessment of investments accounted for using equity method as a key audit matter.